yahoo/proxy-verifier/README.md

-contains   |  The presence of a field with the specified name with a value *containing* the specified value. prefix     |  The presence of a field with the specified name with a value *prefixed* with the specified value. suffix     |  The presence of a field with the specified name with a value *suffixed* with the specified value.
+contains   |  The presence of a field with the specified name with a value *containing* the specified value. prefix     |  The presence of a field with the specified name with a value *prefixed* with the specified value. suffix     |  The presence of a field with the specified name with a value *suffixed* with the specified value. includes   |  Helpful for multi-value fields.
+Specifies that the set of value strings exist in the header field values for a particular header name in any order.
+Note that each value is matched against the set like ``contains``, so each value is a substring match.

 For all of these field verification behaviors, field names are matched case insensitively while field values are matched case sensitively.